-There can be noise from the street, occasional noise from other housemates (though not excessive), and once a week a student night in the pub across the road (Mondays during term time).
+Ther street outside can be noisey, and there can be occasional noise from other housemates (though not excessive), and once a week a student night in the pub across the road (Mondays during term time).
 If there is a match on at nearby Croke Park, the national GAA stadium, it can be very noisy and crowded on the street outside during the day.

 The rest of the house needs love and attention, but all you have to do is walk through the hall and up the stairs to arrive into the bright and cosy room.

 The bathroom is very basic, and contains a bath, toilet and sink and is nowhere near as nice as the room itself, it's definitely the downside of the listing.
 There is no shower, but I have a shower attachment that you can fix on to the taps.
 A bit, Victorian, but it works.
 The hot water, like the majority of Irish households runs off an immersion system, which means that a timer comes on twice per day, morning and evening to heat the hot water.
 If you want a boost, or a bath/shower at any other time of day, you can switch the immersion on for 15 minutes, enough for a bath.

-Respect communal areas, don't disturb neighbours late at night (come in quietly if it's late and close front door quietly).
+2. Respect communal areas, don't disturb neighbours late at night (come in quietly if it's late and close front door quietly).
 Be sure to lock room and front door if leaving the house at all.
 Do not leave electric heaters on if you're out, and always unplug the 2 ring cooker hob when not in use.

 3. When you leave, please leave all used towels in a pile on the floor.